 Small pets are allowed through the checkpoint.
 TSA requires that you remove your pet from the carrying case and place the case through the X-ray machine.
 You should maintain control of your pet with a leash and remember to remove the leash when carrying your pet through the metal detector.
 Animal carriers will undergo a visual and/or physical inspection.
 Contact the airline to determine your airline’s policy on traveling with pets before arriving at the airport.

 A guide to in-terminal airport pet relief stations

 Information on indoor and outdoor pet relief areas at airports in the U.S.

 The Most Dog Friendly Airports in the U.S.

 Every dog will now have his day — at least in the United States — now that airports are building pet-friendly relief zones beyond security checkpoints.

 Animal Relief Areas at Airports – Alaska Airlines

 Check here for a list of animal relief areas at airports served by Alaska Airlines.

-How Dog-Friendly are Airports in Europe?
+How Dog-Friendly are Airports in Europe in 2022?